-In the 1980’s the Lions addressed the challenge of providing future resources for local and community needs, as well as supporting organizations and projects statewide.
+In the 1980’s the Lions Club addressed the challenge of providing future vision and hearing resources for local and community needs, as well as supporting organizations and projects statewide.

-The fact is that several years ago the Internal Revenue Service determined that the donations to local Lions Clubs and Districts are not tax deductible.
+The fact is that several years ago the Internal Revenue Service determined that the donations to one's local Lions Club and Districts are not tax deductible.
 This reduces the amount of donations Lions Clubs get, leaving communities without the resources to provide aid.

-1992 saw the formation of the Lions of Pennsylvania Foundation to help fund Lions projects, most particularly those relating to sensory impairment programs like hearing and vision aid within the Commonwealth of Pennsylvania.
+The year 1992 saw the formation of the Lions of Pennsylvania Foundation to help fund Lions Club projects, most particularly those relating to sensory impairment programs like hearing and vision aid within the Commonwealth of Pennsylvania.

 With our unique mission, the Foundation carries forward the credo of the International Association of Lions Clubs: WE SERVE